cujarrett/learning-aws/aws-certified-solutions-architect–associate/management-governance.md

 ## CloudFormation
 - Is a way of completely scripting your cloud environment
 - Quick Start is a bunch of CloudFormation templates already built by AWS Solutions Architects allowing you to create complex environments very quickly

+### AWS Quick Start
+AWS Quick Start is a bunch of CloudFormation templates already built by AWS Solutions Architects allowing you to create complex environments very quickly.

 ## Management & Governance Review